 The School Library contains a wide range of fiction, non-fiction and poetry books which are available for pupils to borrow using the electronic lending system.

-The library is also opened up each morning from 8:30am to 8:50am for parents/carers to use with their children (when COVID restrictions allow).
+The library is also opened up each morning from 8:30am to 8:50am for parents/carers to use with their children.
 A rota system is in place and library cards have been given out to parents/carers to ensure the site is kept secure with no unauthorised adults accessing the space.
 Application forms for library cards can be downloaded here.

 Reading workshops for parents and carers